Betty and Barney Hill

 There is an updated theory with regard to the map in question as drawn by Betty Hill under hypnosis.
 Two German Scientists, Koch and Kyborg, have proposed that the map was in reality, drawn from the perspective of the alien spacecraft as it was positioned to the eyes of the Hill's in the solar system on September 16, 1961 along US Route 3 near Lincoln NH.

 Remember this map would have been made by someone outside OUR solar system and as such would have not been marked the same way we would have marked it.
 All the names of the planets would be different.
 What is interesting is that Betty asked a number of questions such as " why don't you land on Earth and announce yourselves" to which she got no answer.
-And "no one will believe me so can I take something away with me from this ship" to which the man gave her a book which was filled with vertical columns of strange "egyptian type figures" ( that Betty had never seen before ) but another man came into the room and started talking to the man Betty had been speaking to ( in broken english ) and in another language Betty did not understand had a heated exchange of words and snatched the book off Betty and left the room and then the man she had been speaking to told her " He does not want you to remember anything about this "
+And "no one will believe me so can I take something away with me from this ship" to which the man gave her a book which was filled with vertical columns of strange "egyptian type figures" ( that Betty had never seen before ) but another man came into the room, and started talking to the man Betty had been speaking to in a way Betty did not understand, but appeared to Betty, to be angry, and then snatched the book off Betty, and left the room, and then the man she had been speaking to told her " He does not want you to remember anything about this "

 The 1966 publication of Interrupted Journey, by John G. Fuller, details much of the Hills' claims.
 Excerpts of the book were published in Look Magazine, and Interrupted Journey went on to sell many copies and greatly publicise the Hills' account.